-(d) notify the Supplier immediately if it becomes subject to any of the events listed in clauses Error!
-Reference source not found. to 13.1(d); and
+(d) notify the Supplier immediately if it becomes subject to any of the events listed in clause 14.1(c); and

 (e) give the Supplier such information relating to the Goods as the Supplier may require from time to time.

-6.4 If before title to the Goods passes to the Customer the Customer becomes subject to any of the events listed in clauses Error!
-Reference source not found. to 13.1(d), then, without limiting any other right or remedy it may have, the Supplier may at any time:
+6.4 If before title to the Goods passes to the Customer the Customer becomes subject to any of the events listed in clause 14.1(c), then, without limiting any other right or remedy it may have, the Supplier may at any time:

 (a) require the Customer to deliver up all Goods in its possession which have not been resold, or irrevocably incorporated into another product; or